waynemoir/waynemoir.com/_posts/2013-02-12-switching-from-less-to-sass.md

 *   FireSass (Firefox) and Sass Inspector (Chrome) and powerful debugging tools, nothing like these exist for LESS
 *   Auto compile is a standard feature in Sass, WinLESS can auto compile but has problems with @include
 *   CSS3 helpers and spriting are built in to Compass
-*   Sass is seen as the "jQuery of the preprocessor world" by Jonathan Verrecchia, and the community, therefore is probably the better choice for personal development
+*   Sass is seen as the "jQuery of the preprocessor world" by Jonathan Verrecchia, and the community.
+Therefore is probably the better choice for personal development
 *   Sass @extend can help to optimise our CSS output, massively
 *   If statements can be used to keep IE hacks in the context of the CSS module, but then pull them out at build time into a separate CSS file
 *   Sass has actual logical and looping operators in the language. if/then/else statements, for loops, while loops, and each loops